trentmwillis/ez-offscreen-canvas/README.md

 1. Creates the `OffscreenCanvas` instance from a given `<canvas>` element.
 2. Passes the `OffscreenCanvas` and other values from the main thread to a `Worker` thread.
 3. Allows you to write your `Worker` code in the main thread as a function.
+4. Falls back to running in the main thread if `OffscreenCanvas` is not supported.

 Here's a short example of how it is used: